dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 ---

+To see what the scaffolded page looks like before you update it, run the app and navigate to the Instructors page.

-Replace the code in *Pages/Instructors/Index.cshtml.cs* with the following code:
+Update *Pages/Instructors/Index.cshtml.cs* with the following code:

 [!code-csharp[](intro/samples/cu30snapshots/6-related/Pages/Instructors/Index1.cshtml.cs?name=snippet_all&highlight=2,19-53)]